Skip to main content

 • stability

-The stability of the software is widely criticized, with users reporting numerous bugs that hinder functionality, such as issues with audio looping, save file retention, and graphical glitches.
-While the interface is praised for its ease of use, the frequent need for troubleshooting and reinstallation detracts from the overall experience.
-Many users suggest that the software is better suited for amateurs who are willing to tolerate these stability issues.
+The stability of the software is frequently criticized, with users reporting numerous bugs that hinder functionality, such as issues with audio looping, slow performance, and problems retaining player save files.
+While the interface is praised for its ease of use, the persistent glitches and the need for frequent reinstallation detract from the overall experience.
+Many users suggest that the software is better suited for amateurs who are willing to navigate these challenges.

 • “Software is buggy and it can be annoying trying to account for that sometimes.”

-• “Tyranobuilder draws you in with the promise of being an easy-to-use and intuitive interface, promises you simple drag-and-drop scripting, but falls short of these promises due to its glitches in audio-looping, lack of functional 1080p interfaces, and an incredibly buggy configuration screen which does not work in 1080p without complete redesign.”
+• “Tyranobuilder draws you in with the promise of being an easy-to-use and intuitive interface, promises you simple drag-and-drop scripting, but falls short of these promises due to its glitches in audio-looping, lack of functional 1080p interfaces, and an incredibly buggy configuration screen.”

 • graphics